steinwurf/steinwurf-docs/source/score/score-cpp/stream_sender_receiver.rst

 We start a separate thread for running the io_service (this is the event loop that drives the sender and all network operations), because we will use the main thread to get input from the user.
-We read lines from standard input in a whileloop, and each line is written to the sender as a separate atomic message.
+We read lines from standard input in a while loop, and each line is written to the sender as a separate atomic message.
 After ``write_data`` we also call ``flush`` to ensure the transmission of the current message to the receivers.
 Without this call, the sender would buffer data to send coded packets of optimal size, but